MulintiShaikWajid/GoogleFormsClone/README.md

 $ python3 manage.py migrate
 $ python3 manage.py runserver
 Then log on to http://127.0.0.1:8000/ and then register yourself.
-Then log on to http://127.0.0.1:8000/accounts/login to login and there you cn find our services
+Then log on to http://127.0.0.1:8000/accounts/login to login and there you can find our services